 In the present day we still live with myths from the propaganda of the communist regime.

-4 years in labor camps
+4 years and 4 months in labor camps

-Offence: anarchist
+Offense: anarchist

-Offence: son of a provincial governor in the Kingdom of Bulgaria
+Offense: son of a provincial governor in the Kingdom of Bulgaria

-42 days in the Lovech camp
+40 days in а camp

-Offence: hooligan, son of a member of the opposition
+Offense: "hooligan", son of a member of the opposition

-Offence: an attempt to escape outside Bulgaria
+Offense: an attempt to escape from Bulgaria

-Todor passed away in late December 2023 at the age of 91.
+Todor passed away on December 29, 2023 at the age of 91.